tezos/tezos/README.md

 Build instructions
 ------------------

-To compile Tezos, you need an OCaml compiler (version 4.04.0) and all the libraries listed in `src/tezos-deps.opam`.
+To compile Tezos, you need an OCaml compiler (version 4.04.2) and all the libraries listed in `src/tezos-deps.opam`.

 The best way to install all dependencies is by first installing [OPAM](https://opam.ocaml.org/), the OCaml package manager.

-Create a new switch alias for Tezos.
+Then, you need to create a new switch alias for Tezos.
 A switch is your own version of the OPAM configuration, including the OCaml compiler, all packages, and package manager configuration related to your project.
 This is necessary so that the project doesn't conflict with other OCaml projects or other versions of Tezos.

 ```
+opam update
-opam switch tezos --alias-of 4.04.2
+opam switch "tezos" --alias-of 4.04.2
 ```

-Activate the new switch:
+Note that if you previously created a switch named `tezos` but with an older OCaml version you need to remove the switch with `opam switch remove "tezos"`.

+When the switch is ready, you need to activate it:

 ```
 eval `opam config env`
 ```

-Install Tezos dependencies:
+Install the libraries which Tezos depends on:

 ```
 make build-deps
 ```

+While building the dependencies, `opam` is able to handle correctly the OCaml libraries but it is not always able to handle all external C libraries we depend on.
+On most system, it is able to suggest a call to the system package manager but it currently does not handle version check.
+In particular, the `libsodium-dev` packages on Ubuntu is too old for building Tezos, we rely on version `1.0.11` at least.

-Compile the project:
+At last, compile the project:

 ```
 make